-The most common conditions that osteopaths treat are:
+The most common ailments that osteopaths treat are:

-harmonic osteopathy Edinburgh is no different in our philosophy to traditional osteopathy but we differ in our choice of treatment.
+My philosophy is no different to traditional osteopathy but I differ in my choice of treatment.
 The main difference between osteopaths is the way they carry out their treatments.
 Some will use a lot of spinal manipulations (more like chiropractors) and some use cranial techniques.
-We use predominantly harmonic techniques, which use rhythmic oscillatory movements to gently rock various parts of the body.
+I use predominantly harmonic techniques, which use rhythmic oscillatory movements to gently rock various parts of the body.
 This can correct the function and repair injury much faster and easier, without the need for creating loud pops and cracks.
 This is a less “heavy handed” approach.